MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/dashboards-on-azure-managed-grafana.md

 3. On the **Settings** page, enter the Database endpoint URL in the **Host** field.
 4. Enter the Database name (noted above) in **Database** field.
 5. Use Azure Managed Identity as the authentication method.
+6. Select **Save and test**.

 ### Import SCOM Managed Instance dashboards in AMG instance

 1. Navigate to AMG instance endpoint > **Dashboards** > **New** > **Import** > **Import via grafana.com** > **Enter 19919** and select **Import**.
 2. Browse to the imported dashboards.
-3. Choose the above created Data source and the respective database in the dashboard settings.
+3. On the top of the dashboard, choose the above created Data source and the respective database in the dashboard settings.